ericmaicon/movie/README.md

 ### Storybook

+Storybook is a tool for developing UI components in isolation for React.
+It makes building stunning UIs organized and efficient.

+### Styled Components

+Styled Components is a performant and flexible CSS-in-JS library.
+Building on many other CSS-in-JS libraries, it allows you to style apps quickly with string or object styles.
+It has predictable composition to avoid specificity issues with CSS.

 ## Project Structure

 The project uses mono repo as a structure to split the logic in 3 packages: